UCL School of Management

 Expected Roles & Sectors

-The BSc in International Management will leave you well-placed to meet the growing global demand for graduates in fast-moving sectors.
-Business Management and International Management graduates have nationally leading employment rates and starting salaries and amongst many others, they have secured careers with the world’s leading IT industry companies, with companies in the City of London, with manufacturing industries and with start-ups.
+The BSc International Management programme will leave you well-placed to meet the growing global demand for graduates in fast-moving sectors.
+Business Management and International Management graduates have nationally leading employment rates and starting salaries and amongst many others, they have secured careers with the world’s leading IT industry companies, with companies in the City of London and across the globe.
 Alumni of the programme will also find themselves in key destinations such as global financial hubs, international business centres, and emerging markets.

 This programme will provide you with an excellent foundation for a broad spectrum of different international careers, including the pursuit of further academic study such as a postgraduate degree or doctoral research.